Default password is not set properly for Red Hats

 When I try to change default pass in settings to anything, it renders again as:

 rootpw --iscrypted anything

 Which does not work at all for me.
 I am testing RHEL6.

-#3 Updated by Greg Sutcliffe over 4 years ago
+#3 Updated by Greg Sutcliffe almost 5 years ago

 The last part of what you say is correct.
 Since the Setting asks for the encrypted password, I would indeed expect a Setting of "anything" to render as "rootpw --iscrypted anything".